Corey O'Keeffe

 O'Keeffe began his career with Birmingham City, made his senior debut in 2016, and spent time on loan at Solihull Moors of the National League in 2018 and at League Two club Macclesfield Town in 2019–20.
 He was released by Birmingham in 2020 and signed for Mansfield Town.
 After a season in which he played little, he joined another League Two club, Rochdale, initially on loan and then on a short-term contract, where he was a first-team regular.
-He signed for Forest Green Rovers, newly promoted to League One, in June 2022.
+He signed for Forest Green Rovers, newly promoted to League One, in June 2022, but after they were relegated, returned to League One with Barnsley in July 2023.

-Born in England, O'Keeffe represented the Republic of Ireland at levels from under-16 to under-19.
+O'Keeffe was born in England and represented the Republic of Ireland at levels from under-16 to under-19.

 Club career

 Early life and career

 O'Keeffe was born in Birmingham, where he attended Stirchley Primary School and Baverstock School in the Druids Heath area.
 He was noticed by representatives of Birmingham City when playing for Cadbury Athletic, and joined their Academy in 2008.
 He took up a scholarship with the club in July 2014.
 Interviewed later that year, he assessed his strengths as attacking and heading, and felt he needed to improve his weaker foot.
 O'Keeffe signed his first professional contract, of two years, in May 2016, and was an unused substitute for the Birmingham reserve team that lost the 2016 Birmingham Senior Cup final to National League North champions Solihull Moors.